mamounemikou0/VV-ESIR-TP1/sujet.md

 **Verified Executable Interpreter**: A WebAssembly interpreter that has been officially verified to guarantee accuracy.
      Type Checker: A program to make sure WebAssembly code is type safe.
     Effective approaches for confirming that WebAssembly code can be validated in linear time are known as validation algorithms.​
 **Implementation Consistency**: The mechanized specification serves as a guideline for creating consistent implementations across browsers and environments, ensuring that WebAssembly behaves the same way regardless of the platform

+**Verification of the Specification**:
+The authors verified the specification using mechanized proofs within Isabelle/HOL, which mathematically confirmed that WebAssembly's formal semantics are sound.
+They also implemented WebAssembly in major browsers, providing practical validation of their formal semantics.
+These real-world implementations, combined with differential fuzzing, helped ensure that WebAssembly's specification holds up in actual usage scenarios​

+**Testing Necessity**:
+Despite the mechanized formal specification, testing remains essential.
+While formal proofs verify correctness in theory, they do not account for all real-world edge cases or performance aspects.
+Testing is needed to ensure implementation consistency across platforms, optimize performance, and validate how WebAssembly integrates with other web technologies​.
+Therefore, even with a rigorous specification, both formal verification and practical testing are necessary to ensure WebAssembly's robustness.